 We all fight this in our own way, and one of my strengths is my words.
 I use them to encourage, to educate and to support.

 To cancer, though, I have just one word: enough.

 We are coming closer to a cure every year, and I am optimistic that I will see strides in research in various cancers during my lifetime.

 Until then, we cry, we laugh and we go on.
 We keep taking our steps.

-I support each and every one of you, and don't be surprised if you see me walking next you sometime on Saturday.
+I support each and every one of you, and don't be surprised if you see me walking next to you sometime on Friday night.